Explicit Facial Expression Transfer via Fine-Grained Representations: Experiments

-\textbf{Implementation Details.} We utilize PyTorch to implement our EET framework.
-Our framework comprises of $E$, $C$, $E_f$, $E_r$, $G$, $D_u$, $D_d$, $D_{sc}$ and $D_g$. $G$ contains $6$ up-sampling residual blocks~\cite{zheng2019pluralistic}, and $D_{sc}$ and $D_g$ are based on the structure of PatchGAN~\cite{isola2017image}.
-Other modules are mainly composed of stacked convolutional layers proposed by VGGNet~\cite{simonyan2014very}.
+We utilize PyTorch~\cite{paszke2019pytorch} to implement our EET framework.
+Our framework comprises of $E$, $C$, $E_f$, $E_r$, $G$, $D_u$, $D_d$, $D_{sc}$ and $D_g$.
+The detailed structures of these modules are shown in Table~\ref{tab:module_structure}.
 To obtain stable adversarial training, we conduct Spectral Normalization~\cite{miyato2018spectral} on each convolutional layer and deconvolutional layer in $E_f$, $E_r$, $G$, $D_u$, $D_d$, $D_{sc}$ and $D_g$.
+The overall training process takes around $119$, $106$, $142$, and $27$ hours on a single Nvidia 1080 Ti GPU for DISFA, RaFD, MMI, and CFD datasets, respectively.

 In our experiments, each image is cropped to the size of $256\times 256$ and further randomly mirrored for data augmentation.
 The number of AUs $m$ and the maximum intensity level $l$ are $12$ and $5$, respectively.
-The hyper-parameters of different loss terms are empirically set as: $\lambda_c=2$, $\lambda_p=1$, $\lambda_{{ad}_u}=40$, $\lambda_{{ad}_d}=40$, $\lambda_{sc}=0.2$, $\lambda_{{ad}_g}=1.2$ and $\lambda_{r}=40$.
+The trade-off parameters of different loss terms are obtained by cross validation on a small set of training data: $\lambda_c=2$, $\lambda_p=1$, $\lambda_{{ad}_u}=40$, $\lambda_{{ad}_d}=40$, $\lambda_{sc}=0.15$, $\lambda_{{ad}_g}=1.2$ and $\lambda_{r}=40$.
 If the training set involves only one pose, $\lambda_p$ is set to $0$.
 We employ the Adam solver~\cite{kingma2014adam}, and set $\beta_1=0.95$, $\beta_2=0.999$ and an initial learning rate of $10^{-4}$ during the first training stage, as well as set $\beta_1=0.5$, $\beta_2=0.9$ and an initial learning rate of $3\times10^{-5}$ during the second training stage.
-For each stage, the learning rate is kept unchanged during the first half of training epochs and linearly decayed at each epoch during the remaining half of training epochs.
-We use all the RaFD, MMI and CFD training images in the first stage, and then use each dataset to train individual models.
-We utilize $140$, $4$ and $350$ epochs for RaFD, MMI and CFD respectively, in terms of both the first and second stages.
+For each stage, the learning rate is kept unchanged during the first half of training epochs and is linearly decayed at each epoch during the remaining half of training epochs.